 “Don’t worry.
 Our CFW machine is very strong.
 It will produce this diameter without any problem,” the plant manager said to me about their Continuous Winder during the production of an ND 700 ST 10000 PN10, utilizing the smaller mandrel shaft.

 I had reasons to believe that he might have been wrong.

-Consequently, I strongly suggested for an inspection of the shaft, but he insisted on his chain of thought: “Don’t worry, we have already produced the blank for the sleeve without any problem, and we only have a few kilometres to go to finish the job.
+Consequently, I strongly suggested an inspection of the shaft, but he insisted on his chain of thought: “Don’t worry, we have already produced the blank for the sleeve without any problem, and we only have a few kilometers to go to finish the job.
 You know, the delivery dates are very tight, and we will face penalties in case of delays.”

 Before I continue with the story and reveal some hidden dangers in the standard Continuous Filament Winding plant, let me explain fatigue.

 Fatigue can be explained as the weakening of a material due to fluctuating loads that result in damage to the material’s structure and eventual failure.
-As children, we learned that metal could break by bending it back and forth several times, with a certain amplitude.
+As children, we learned that metal could break by bending it back and forth several times, with certain amplitude.
 Each back-and-forth bending is one cycle.
 When the wire finally breaks, you can count the number of cycles it took to lead to the initial crack and final break.

 The break can happen quite easily, even at small loads, and a small number of load cycles, depending on the material.

 The damage inflicted during the fatigue process is cumulative and generally unrecoverable, due to the following reasons:

-- It is nearly impossible to detect any progressive changes in material behaviour during the fatigue process, so failures often occur without warning;
+- It is nearly impossible to detect any progressive changes in material behavior during the fatigue process, so failures often occur without warning;

 - Periods of rest, with the fatigue stress removed, do not lead to any measurable healing or recovery.

 But in reality, the shaft is slightly bent during the production, and its rotation causes multiple bending.